SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/persistence-with-queues.md

 This tutorial assumes the following:

 *   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
-*   You have access to a running Solace message router with the following configuration:
+*   You have access to Solace messaging with the following configuration details:
-    *   Enabled message VPN
+    *   Connectivity information for a Solace message-VPN configured for guaranteed messaging support
-    *   Enabled client username
+    *   Enabled client username and password
     *   Client-profile enabled with guaranteed messaging permissions.

-One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
-By default the Solace VMR will run with the “default” message VPN configured and ready for messaging.
-Going forward, this tutorial assumes that you are using the Solace VMR.
-If you are using a different Solace message router configuration, adapt the instructions to match your configuration.
+One simple way to get access to Solace messaging quickly is to create a messaging service in DataGo [as outlined here]({{ site.links-datago-setup}}){:target="_top"}.
+This service will meet the configuration requirements.
+You can find other ways to get access to Solace messaging on the [home page]({{ site.baseurl }}/) of these tutorials.

-The build instructions in this tutorial assume you are using a Linux shell.
-If your environment differs, adapt the instructions.

 ## Goals